UMAprotocol/UMIPs/Implementations/tetu-lp-tvl.md

 It is intended to deploy the documented KPI option  on Polygon using [LSP contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with `General_KPI` price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
 The contracts would use [Linear LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/LinearLongShortPairFinancialProductLibrary.sol) with the `lowerBound` set to 0 and `upperBound` set to 1.00.

-With the intention of providing a minimum payout, if the `TetuSwap LP (TLP_USDC_UMA)`TVL is at or below USD $299,999 after the necessary rounding is applied, voters should return 0.25 .
+With the intention of providing a minimum payout, if the `TetuSwap LP (TLP_USDC_UMA)`TVL is below USD $300,000 after the necessary rounding is applied, voters should return 0.25 .
 As an illustration, based on the intended ancillary data above, `upperBound` would be set to 1.00 implying the following payouts:
-* If TVL is at or below $299,999 USD at expiry, each KPI option pays out 0.25 TETU.
+* If TVL is below $300,000 USD at expiry, each KPI option pays out 0.25 TETU.
-* If TVL reaches $300,000 USD at expiry, each KPI option pays out 0.50 TETU.
+* If TVL is above $300,000 USD at expiry, each KPI option pays out 0.50 TETU.
 * If TVL reaches $450,000 USD at expiry, each KPI option pays out 0.75 TETU.
 * If TVL is $600,000 USD or above at expiry, each KPI option pays out 1.00 TETU.